 4. Share With Your Siblings

 As our parents always say, sharing is caring.
 We’ve got to share with our siblings, especially if they are younger than us.
-It might not be fun splitting your food and belongings with siblings, but take it as a bonding and learning opportunity.
+Sharing food and belongings with siblings may not always be enjoyable, but view it as a chance to bond and learn together.

 For example, let’s say you’ve just baked a cake like what we went through in tip #3.
-Now you’re going to have to share it with your siblings and your parents.
-What’s a better way to learn about pie charts and proportions than slicing a cake right up!
+Now you should share this delicious treat with your siblings and parents.
+What’s a better way to learn about pie charts and proportions than slicing a cake right up?

-It doesn’t have to be a cake either, it can be anything that you’re willing to share.
-For example, if your siblings need to borrow some money and you’re trying to save up for something.
+It doesn’t have to be a cake either, it can be anything you want to share.
+For example, if your siblings need to borrow money and you’re trying to save up for something.
 You can factor in how much you can give them while not affecting your savings target.
 Once they can pay you back, if you’re good at calculating percentages and fractions, you can even charge them a small interest rate and teach them what it means.

-By sharing with your siblings and being generous but keeping calculation, you’re able to further train your knowledge in maths and build a strong sense of numbers for the future.
+By sharing with your siblings and being generous but keeping calculations you will further train your knowledge in maths and build a stronger sense of numbers for the future.